Gradient Projection Newton Algorithm for Sparse Collaborative Learning Using Synthetic and Real Datasets of Applications: Optimality Conditions

-The prove is completed. \end{proof} Based on \cref{theo01-suff-necc}, however, the necessary and sufficient optimality conditions \eqref{l1-KKT} mean that there is no useful information for the case $i\notin \Gamma(\bb_{j}^{*})$ when $\|\bb_{j}^{*}\|_0=s_j$.
-Therefore, we introduce the concept of the $\alpha$-stationary point of the problem (\ref{005}). \begin{definition} We say that $\bb^{\ast}$ is an $\alpha$-stationary point of the problem (\ref{005}) if there exists $\alpha>0$ such that
+{ The proof is complete. } \end{proof} Based on Theorem \ref{theo01-suff-necc}, however, the necessary and sufficient optimality conditions \eqref{l1-KKT} mean that there is no useful information for the case $i\notin \Gamma(\bt_{j}^{*})$ when $\|\bt_{j}^{*}\|_0=s_j$.
+So, we introduce the concept of the $\alpha$-stationary point of (\ref{005}). \begin{definition} We say that $\bt^{\ast}$ is an $\alpha$-stationary point of problem (\ref{005}) if there exists an $\alpha>0$ such that

 \end{definition}